top of page

 Son plus récent album, Maison vent (mars 2023), puise dans la force des racines et le souffle du territoire.
 Il rend hommage aux femmes de sa vie — celles qui l’ont précédée et son expérience en tant que femme et Franco-Métisse de la Rivière Rouge, aujourd’hui résidente de Montréal.
 Relié intimement au territoire et à ce qui nous lie aux ancêtres, Maison vent intègre le Michif-Français, langue héritée et réappropriée, comme un fil vivant entre mémoire, identité et création.
 Sa musique devient alors un espace de reliance et de liberté, entre enracinement et envol.

 Alongside her solo career, Geneviève is active as a composer and musician on the Montreal and Canadian music scene.
-She is a founding member of the experimental-folk group CHANCES, with whom she recently had the opportunity to perform with in the multidisciplinary music and circus show Après la nuit for the Montreal Complèment cirque Festival.
+She is a founding member of the experimental-folk group CHANCES, with whom she recently had the opportunity to perform with in the multidisciplinary music, circus and dance show Après la nuit for the Montreal Complèment cirque Festival.
 She was a singer/musician in Danse Lhasa Danse as well as in Jorane’s project Hemenetset.
 She co-composed the score to Marie-France Guerrette’s documentary Unmothered for the National Film Board.
 She was featured as singer/musician in the houseband for Noovo's musical game-show La guerre des fans (2023).

 contact